Skip to main content

 What does this mean?
 Imagine that two 1,000-person events are planned for a mid-size city.
 One is the state caucus of a major political party.
 The second is a performance of Vivaldi’s The Four Seasons.
 The caucus is more likely to attract political extremists than the concert.

-Using OSINT for situational awareness and risk assessment
+Using intelligence solutions for situational awareness

 Take mass shooters as an example.
 We know that these criminals tend to announce their intentions online.[7]
 Before murdering 10 Black people at a Tops Friendly supermarket in Buffalo, N.Y, the white supremacist shooter announced his plans in an online journal.[8]
 Before killing 23 people at a Texas Walmart in 2019, the murderer declared his intentions in a manifesto posted to social media.[9]
 Mass shooters even interact with social media during commission of their crimes.
 In 2019, a gunman in Christchurch, New Zealand, murdered 50 people as they prayed in their mosques.
 He wore a head-mounted camera to live-stream the shootings, pausing at times to narrate the horrors.[10]